Oregon Boasts Some of the Best Elk Hunting in the U.S.

 Oregon hunting could be under the radar because of a misconception about the area’s terrain.
 When some people hear “Oregon,” they think West Coast, but the eastern two-thirds of the state, east of the Cascade Mountains, more closely resembles Montana and Idaho than it does the western side of Oregon.
 The area lies in the Blue Mountains Ecoregion, a diverse complex of mountain ranges, valleys, and plateaus that lends itself to world-class big game hunting and ranching opportunities.

 With the table already set for them statewide, thanks to wildlife management efforts, landowners in eastern Oregon have the opportunity to manage for high-quality hunts.
 They can take advantage of what’s already good about Oregon hunting and make it even better on their own ranches.
 You’ll also find that Oregon ranches give you more bang for your buck by offering more acreage and amenities for your dollar compared with ranches in some other areas.

 Right now, we have a unique opportunity with six 5,000-plus acre ranches that are all managed for trophy Rocky Mountain Elk listed through Fay Ranches.
-Some are 9,000 to 14,000 acres in size and all are outstanding big game hunting ranches.
-Visit our Oregon properties on our website HERE.
+Some are 9,000 to 14,000 acres in size, and all are outstanding big game hunting ranches.

 Fay Ranches, a leading land real estate company, is proud to announce that Joette Schalla, a distinguished team member, has been awarded the prestigious title of Broker of the Year by the Spanish Peaks Multiple Listing Service (MLS).
 This recognition underscores Joette’s unparalleled dedication and outstanding contributions to the real estate community.
 The selection […]